-15. Before dealing with the matter on merits, it is noted that sufficient opportunities were provided to Noticee to represent its case by way of reply to the SCN and also by way of personal hearing.
-However, it is a matter of record that Noticee had failed to furnish replies to the SCN.
+17. Before dealing with the matter on merits, it is pertinent to note that sufficient opportunities were provided to Noticee to represent his case by way of reply to the SCN and also by way of personal hearing.
+However, it is a matter of record that Noticee had failed to furnish replies to the SCN and also failed to appear for personal hearing before the undersigned.
 In this regard, reliance is placed on the following rulings of the Hon'ble SAT:

-(a) In the case of Sanjay Kumar Tayal & Others v.
+- (a) In the case of Sanjay Kumar Tayal & Others v.
 SEBI (Appeal No. 68 of 2013 decided on February 11, 2014), Hon'ble SAT, inter alia, held as under:

-"...appellants have neither filed reply to show cause notices issued to them nor have availed opportunity of personal hearing offered to them in the adjudication proceedings and, therefore, appellants are presumed to have admitted charges levelled against them in the show cause notices..."
+...appellants have neither filed reply to show cause notices issued to them nor have availed opportunity of personal hearing offered to them in the adjudication proceedings and, therefore, appellants are presumed to have admitted charges levelled against them in the show cause notices..."

-(b) In the case of Classic Credit Ltd. v.
+- (b) In the case of Classic Credit Ltd. v.
 SEBI (Appeal No. 68 of 2003 decided on January 08, 2007), Hon'ble SAT, inter alia, held as under: